-Driving is different from just sitting as we may be subjected to poorly-maintained roads and unsupported seated postures.
+Driving provides different potential ergonomic stressors from just sitting, as we may be subjected to poorly-maintained roads and unsupported seated postures.
 When driving, our feet are out in front of us, not on the floor supporting and stabilizing our body.
 These factors, combined with loading and unloading materials and long hours of sitting, can increase the risk of back injury.
 The following are some vehicle ergonomic tips for reducing the risk of back injury and for improving comfort while driving.

 Getting In and Out

 - When getting into a vehicle, sit down first with both feet on the ground.
 Then, swivel your body by bringing your legs around to the pedals using the steering wheel to assist.

 - Put large objects (shopping bags, purses, briefcases, laptops) in the back seat or trunk before you get in rather than lifting them across your body to the passenger seat after you get in.
 Better yet, put them on the seat next to you from the passenger side before getting into the car.